EReL-MIR/EReL-MIR.github.io/challenge/mdr-track1.md

 ---

-In this challenge, MMDocIR evaluation set (which is yet to publish) will be used for evaluation.
+In this challenge, MMDocIR evaluation set will be used for evaluation.

 Reference: https://huggingface.co/MMDocIR